Carlo Francesco Gabba

-Carlo Francesco Gabba (April 14, 1835, in Lodi – February 18, 1920, in Turin) was an Italian jurist and professor at the University of Pisa who has received several awards and titles.
+Carlo Francesco Gabba (April 14, 1835 – February 18, 1920) was an Italian jurist and professor at the University of Pisa who has received several awards and titles.
 His studies and legal constructions deeply influenced the law in several countries.

 Activities

+Gabba was born on April 14, 1835, in Lodi.
 In 1897 he was police of Italian government at the International Congress in Brussels about protection of the industrial property and in 1899 advisor on diplomatic conflicts by the Ministry of Foreign Affairs.